 Michael Schulz, M.S.
-Chicago Campus
+Global Campus

 "Quite simply, emergency management, and particularly those practitioners in its leadership roles, has the ability to make our contemporary society safer and more resilient from all types of adverse and threatening hazards."